-There is an extensive website maintained by Tom Brock (site steward) with information about the site and it's management.
-While this webpage contains some basic information on the site, please visit Tom's website to learn even more!
+There is an extensive website that was developed by Tom Brock with information about the site and it's management.
+While this webpage contains some basic information on the site, please visit that website to learn even more!

 Access & directions